-7 Experiment on Medical Data
+8. Experiment on Medical Data

 The second experiment is concerned with a medical domain.
 The proposed model is shown in Figure 3(a).
-The domain includes three entity classes (Patient, Diagnosis and Procedure) and two relationship classes (Make: physician is making a diagnosis and Take: patient taking a procedure).
+The domain includes three entity classes (Patient, Diagnosis and Procedure) and two relationship classes (Make: physician is making a diagnosis and Take:patient taking a procedure).
 A patient typically has both multiple procedures and multiple diagnoses.
 The Patient class has several attribute classes including Age, Gender, PrimaryComplaint.
-To reduce the complexity of Figure 3(a), patient characteristics are grouped together as PatientAttributes (these attributes are not aggregated in learning and inference).
-The DiagnosisAttributes contain the class of the diagnosis as specified in the ICD-9 code and the Procedure-Attributes contain the class of the procedure as specified in the CPT4 code.
-Both the relationships between the patients and the procedures and the relationships between the patients and the diagnoses are modeled as existence uncertainty. $R^{pa,pr} = 1$ means that the patient received the procedure and $R^{pa,pr} = 0$ indicates otherwise.
-Equivalently, $R^{pa,dg} = 1$ means that the patient received the diagnosis and $R^{pa,dg} = 0$ indicates otherwise.
+The DiagnosisAttributes contain the class of the diagnosis as specified in the ICD-9 code and the ProcedureAttributes contain the class of the procedure as specified in the CPT4 code.
+The relationship class Make (resp.
+Take) is modeled as existence uncertainty, thus has additional attribute with two states, $R^{pa,pr} = 1$ means that the patient received the procedure and $R^{pa,pr} = 0$ indicates otherwise.
 In the data, there are totally 14062 patients, 703 diagnoses and 367 procedures.
+We randomly select 9979 patients as training and the others as testing.
 The infinite hidden relational model contains three DPs, one for each entity class.
+The DPs are coupled via the two relations.
 We compare our approach with two models.
 The first one is a relational model using reference uncertainty (Getoor et al., 2003) without a latent variable structure.
 The second comparison model is a content based Bayesian network.
-In this model, only the attributes of patients and procedures determine if a procedure is prescribed.
+In this model, only the attributes of patients and procedures is considered.
 We test model performances by predicting the application of procedures.
 ROC curve is used as evaluation criteria.
 In the experiment we selected the top N procedures recommended by the various models.
 Sensitivity indicates how many percent of the actually being performed procedures were correctly proposed by the model.
 (1-specificity) indicates how many of the procedures that were not actually performed were recommended by the model.
-Along the curves, the N was varied from left to right as $N = 5, 10, \ldots, 50$.
+Along the curves, the N was varied from left to right as $N = 5, 10, \dots, 50$.